renatorobotica12-tech/WRO-2026-Grises-Jr--Mx-Future-engineers-/README.md

 | KI | 0 |
 | KD | 0.5 |

--(These values are currently under tuning and may be adjusted based on performance.)
 PID Components:

 Kp (Proportional): Reacts to current error
 Ki (Integral): Reduces accumulated error over time
 Kd (Derivative): Dampens oscillations

 The controller is currently being tuned to achieve a balance between responsiveness and stability.
 ---